ges134/indicator-calculation/README.md

-# Indicator collection
+# Indicator calculation

-The indicator collection program queries Eurostat databases for selected indicator datasets and then merges them into a single file for results analysis.
+The indicator calculationa program queries Eurostat databases for selected indicator datasets, merges them into a single file for results analysis and then computes some elements of the integrated objective-subjective approach.
+The elements computed are the degree of indenpendance and the AHP.

 The README page gives information on the program structure and usage.
 It stats with a get-started guide and a usage guide.
 This page then presents the program flow.